-The Swamp Glider is also known as an airboat, swamp boat, or bayou boat, the version used by the AAF was a flat-bottomed boat propelled by an aircraft propeller and powered by an aircraft engine.
-While in the AAF they were not recorded as “P” boats as the larger rescue craft but as “SG” boats.
-However, I have not found a list of builders of the gliders during their service as rescue boats.
+The Swamp Glider is also known as an airboat, swamp boat, or bayou boat.
+The version used by the AAF was a flat-bottomed boat propelled by an aircraft propeller and powered by an aircraft engine.
+In the AAF they were not recorded as “P” boats as were the larger rescue craft but as “SG” boats.

 The first airboat was the Ugly Duckling, an aircraft propeller testing vehicle built in 1905 in Canada by a team led by Dr. Alexander Graham Bell.
 Farman Aircraft, the company that built the engines for the WWI military airboats was an early builder but pulled out of the boat business by the end of the 1920s.

-By the time they went into military rescue service the engine and propeller were enclosed in a protective metal cage to prevent objects, such as tree limbs, branches, clothing, or wildlife, from contacting the whirling propeller, which can cause severe injury to the operator and damage the swamp glider.
+By the time gliders went into military rescue service the engine and propeller were enclosed in a protective metal cage to prevent objects, such as tree limbs, clothing, or wildlife, from contacting the whirling propeller, which can cause severe injury to the operator and damage the swamp glider.

 During World War II, Army Air Forces training fields dotted the whole state of Florida and the Gulf Coast from Florida to Texas.
 Pilots in training had plenty of crashes into the coastal marshes, bayous, and swamps that were almost impenetrable.
 The glider that had evolved from the efforts of the various inventers was a boat of extremely shallow draft, propelled and directed from above the water.
 The characteristic flat-bottomed design of the airboat, in conjunction with the fact that there are no operating parts below the waterline, allows for easy navigation through shallow swamps and marshes; in canals, rivers, and lakes; and even on ice and frozen lakes.

 The airboat is pushed forward by the propeller.
-Steering is accomplished by diverting that column of air left or right as it passes across the rudder, which the pilot controls with a steering wheel on the AAF/USAF swamp gliders.
+Steering is accomplished by diverting that column of air left or right as it passes across the rudder, mounted behind the propeller, which the pilot controls with a steering wheel on the AAF/USAF swamp gliders.
 Overall steering and control are a function of water current, wind, water depth, and propeller thrust.

 An improved airboat was invented in Utah in 1943 by Cecil Williams, Leo Young, and G. Hortin Jensen.
 Their boat, is sometimes erroneously called the first airboat.
 By installing a 40-horsepower Continental aircraft engine on a flat-bottomed 12-foot long aluminum boat, they built one of the first modern airboats.
 Airboat manufacturers tend to be small, family run businesses that assemble built-to-order boats.

-Today airboats are a very popular means of transportation in marshy and/or shallow waters, most in the Everglades, the Indian River Lagoon, and the Kissimmee and St. Johns rivers all of which are in Florida.
+Today airboats continue to be a very popular means of transportation in marshy and/or shallow waters, most in the Everglades, the Indian River Lagoon, and the Kissimmee and St. Johns rivers, all of which are in Florida.
 They are also extensively used in the Louisiana bayous and internationally, the Mekong River and Delta in Vietnam, as well as the Mesopotamian Marshes.